Genivia/ugrep/README.md

     ugrep -rl. --ignore-files 'xyz'

-To recursively list all files that are not ignored by .gitignore (when present) with `--ignore-files`:
+To recursively list all files that are not ignored by .gitignore (when present) with `--ignore-files` (note that `-R` is redundant, since no FILE arguments are given):

     ugrep -Rl '' --ignore-files

-To recursively list all shell scripts that are not ignored by .gitignore, when
+Same, but list shell scripts that are not ignored by .gitignore, when present:
-present:

     ugrep -Rl -tShell '' --ignore-files